juancaruizc/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+-Semantic HTML is HTML tags that are readable and understood, it gives a specific meaning to the HTML tags.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+-Display block creates a big container or block around the text.
+Display inline wraps around the text only.
+-Display block breaks to a new line, display inline doesn't.

 3. What are the 4 areas of the box model?

+-Margin
+-Border
+-Padding
+-Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+-The cross axis (vertical)

 5. Explain why git is valuable to a team of developers.

+-Git is extremely valuable to a team of developers because they can go back to previous versions of the webpage/app to add or remove a feature or design.
+It allows them to save previous versions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.